 - 1. Review the issue presented for reassessment; - 2.
-Determine whether the reassessment application is consistent with the criteria as well as other aspect(s) of the QAP, policy objectives, Procedures, Guideline, and administrative requirements of CHFA in place at the time of application; - 3.
-Determine whether a change in the overall scoring is warranted; - 4.
-If an overall change is warranted, the CHFA Board of Directors will be informed.
+Determine whether the reassessment request is consistent with the criteria as well as other aspect(s) of the QAP, policy objectives, Procedures, Guideline, and any administrative requirements of CHFA in place at the time of application; and - 3.
+Determine whether a change in the overall scoring is warranted. - 4.
+If an overall change is warranted, CHFA's Board of Directors will be informed.
 At the discretion of CHFA's Board of Directors, reassessments may result in a forward commitment of 9% LIHTCs in accordance with the QAP and the policy objectives, Procedures, Guideline, and administrative requirements of CHFA.
-A successful reassessment will not result in the cancellation of previously approved reservations; - 5.
-An application for reassessment must be accompanied by a \$5,000 reassessment fee.
-In the event that a change is warranted and such change(s) results in an allocation of 9% LIHTCs, the reassessment fee will be fully refunded.
-However, the reassessment fee will not be refunded if a change in the overall score does not result in an allocation of 9% LIHTCs. - 6.
-If a reassessment results in the applicant receiving 9% LIHTC award (or additional tax credits), the applicant is responsible for meeting all elements of its proposal, including updated copies of all funding commitments (dated within 30-days of the application for reassessment) to evidence balanced sources and uses of funds, within the specified timeframe.
+A successful reassessment will not result in the cancellation of previously approved reservations.